theogenejr/lillycms/README.md

 # LillyCMS

-LillyCMS is a lightweight, open-source Content Management System designed specifically for freelance developers who build websites using Next.js and deploy on Vercel.
+LillyCMS is a lightweight, open-source blog Content Management System designed specifically for freelance developers who build websites using Next.js and deploy on Vercel.
 It provides a simple solution for adding blog functionality to websites without the need for complex setups or additional hosting services.

 ## 🌟 Features

 - **Simple Authentication**: Utilizes Clerk for easy and secure user management.
 - **Rich Text Editing**: Write blog posts using a user-friendly rich text editor.
 - **Markdown Conversion**: Automatically converts rich text to Markdown for storage.
 - **GitHub Integration**: Automatically pushes published posts to your GitHub repository.
-- **Next.js Compatible**: Seamlessly integrates with your existing Next.js projects.
+- **Next.js Compatible**: Seamlessly integrates with your existing Next.js
+  projects.
 - **Vercel-ready**: Deploy your entire website, including the CMS, on Vercel's free tier.
 - **Customizable**: Easy to extend and customize to fit your specific needs.
 - **Open Source**: Free to use and modify under the MIT license.